 Cookies are comfort food.
 On days when I’m not feeling great, (which are pretty rare) I tend to gravitate toward food that I found comforting as a child.
 Cookies fall into that category.
 But not just any cookie will do.
-Comforting cookies have to be somewhat healthy with familiar flavours.
-Today I opted for good old rolled oats, added some apple chunks and raisins and came up with these Gluten Free Apple Raisin Oatmeal Cookies.
+Comforting cookies have to be somewhat healthy with familiar flavours, like oats and dried fruit.

 This week I had my first real cold in three years.
 Stuffy nose, cough, headache, sinus pain, fatigue . . . the works.
 I craved sympathy.
 It was pretty pathetic.
 Denis made me a great homemade chicken soup, and we used up some of our freezer meals.
 Carrot Ginger Soup was a great remedy for a nasty cold.
 I downed my Oil of Oregano Wellness Shooter, sipped my Turmeric Pick-Me-Up and drank copious amount of herbal tea with lemon, honey, and apple cider vinegar.

 Later in the week, by the time I felt like I could actually cook a meal, I chose the easiest meal I could think of.
 This Maple Walnut Crusted Sheet Pan Halibut, baked on one pan in 15 minutes with no clean-up was a good choice.

 While oatmeal cookies will supply some essential nutrients, they contain too much fat and sugar to be eaten every day.
 However, their real benefits lie in what they can do for your well-being.
 A good cookie can chase away a grumpy mood.
 The smell of cookies baking in the oven is a promise of good things to come.
 Cookies to the rescue!